mbr/simplekv/index.rst

 --------------------------

 Subclassing :class:`simplekv.KeyValueStore` is the fastest way to implement a new backend.
-It suffices to override the :func:`simplekv.KeyValueStore._open` and :func:`simplekv.KeyValueStore._put_file` methods, as all the other methods have default implementations that call these.
+It suffices to override the :func:`simplekv.KeyValueStore._delete`, :func:`simplekv.KeyValueStore._open` and :func:`simplekv.KeyValueStore._put_file` methods, as all the other methods have default implementations that call these.